-- The provision of benefits and support to members in the areas of industrial relations, human resource services and a broad range of other industry related issues. - In 2010 AEIA undertook five new initiatives.
-These include: review of the industry protocol for the treatment of advance ticket monies within the revised Code of Practice for the Ticketing of Live Entertainment in Australia; establishment of a Venue Infrastructure Taskforce; expansion of the Producer Development Program to Brisbane and Hobart; and launch of the Size and Scope of the Live Entertainment Industry Report nationally. - These major initiatives have resulted in; - Increased membership, particularly emerging producers and promoters who require industrial relations, immigration and business support - Increased awareness amongst members following our National Roadshow on the new Fair Work Act and changes to workplace relations environment - Successful negotiation of agreements on behalf of producers and performing arts' companies - Implementation of the revised Code of Practice for the Ticketing of Live Entertainment in Australia nationally.
-The Code has been provided to all levels of Government and the broader Industry; compliance is mandatory for all AEIA members - Review of infrastructure (venue) requirements in Sydney and commissioning of a business case, being prepared by Ernst and Young, to be presented to NSW Government
+- The provision of benefits and support to members in the areas of industrial relations, human resource services and a broad range of other industry related issues. - In 2011 AEIA undertook five new initiatives.
+These include: Executive Council development of a 3 year Strategic Plan 2011-2014: Triennial Review of the Ticketing Code of Practice for the Ticketing of Live Entertainment in Australia; delivery of the Producer Development Program; support for the Venue and Live Music research commissioned by APRA; and scoping of a Medical and Health Insurance Scheme for members. - These major initiatives have resulted in; - Increased membership, particularly emerging producers and promoters who require industrial relations, immigration and business support - Successful negotiation of agreements on behalf of producers and performing arts' companies, including the Performers Collective Agreement with MEAA - National review of key issues in relation to the Code of Practice for the Ticketing of Live Entertainment in Australia - Provision of Strategic Plan to all members which outlines strategic goals of AEIA for the next 3 years - Eight Producer workshops/seminars held in Melbourne, Sydney, Brisbane, Adelaide and Perth.